mojaloop/reference-architecture-doc/docs/refarch/index.md

 The following Cross cutting concerns have been identified in Mojaloop:

-> (This is a high-level description of each Bounded Context.
-A more detailed view follows later in this document)

 | Cross Cutting Concern BC                 | Purpose                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ---------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | AuthZ & AuthN and Identity Management BC | Manage all aspects of both user and system authentication (AuthN) and authorization (AuthZ).
 Planned solutions will fit into the Generic and Supporting categories                                                                                                                                                                                                                                                                        |